The Alliance offers publications to faculty, staff and physicians-in-training.

 AAIM is the official sponsor of The American Journal of Medicine.
 Each issue includes AAIM Perspectives, articles that provide interesting perspectives on medical education, policy initiatives, and other issues of interest to physicians and staff in academic internal medicine.

 The new edition of A Textbook for Internal Medicine Education Programs features more than 10 new chapters and 35 revised chapters.
 Buy your copy (print or Kindle) on Amazon today!

-The fourth edition is available as a print book from Gengensatz Press for $55.
-Kindle edition is $19.99 and can be ordered from Amazon.
+The fifth edition is available as a print book from Gengensatz Press for $55.
+The Kindle version of the fourth edition is $19.99 and can be ordered from Amazon.